 There also looks like a lot going on away from the golf.

 With special offers meal deals, and entertainment galore.
 I would seriously look into membership here…if only it wasn’t nearly 200 miles from home !!

 Coming from the London area, I thought the cost was very good value for money, even at the weekend.

 Two of my group came from about 1hrs drive away and were already thinking of it as a great venue for their society to come to because of the cost and the quality of the ‘Phoenix’.
 Visit – Gaude Luce Golf Club – TSG Club Partner Offers

-All in all, Gaudet Luce is a fantastic club and course making us feel very welcome and is a delight to play.
+All in all, Gaudet Luce is a fantastic club and the course makes us feel very welcome and is a delight to play.

 A real gem, well worth a trip.
-Really struggling to think of ANYTHING to criticise.
+Really struggling to think of ANYTHING to criticize.